mdmtk/docs/edge/source/guide/csp/wifi.md

 ### Specify Diagnostic Options
 Pivotal parm: Yes

+Description:
-Description: Specify whether Diagnostic Options will be used.
-When enabled, Fusion Advanced Logging can also be enabled.
+>Specify whether Diagnostic Options will be used.
+When turned on, Fusion Advanced Logging can also be turned on.
 This option can be used to collect additional information for troubleshooting but can impact the performance of a device.

->Note: In most cases, this option should not be used except under the direction of Zebra support staff.
+> **Note:** In most cases, this option should not be used except under the direction of Zebra support staff.

 #### Fusion Advanced Logging
 Settable if: The "Specify Diagnostic Options" box is checked